Gilligan’s Island Transcript

 Okay.
 Follow me!
 Follow me!

 Gilligan runs into Mary Ann's clothesline, which is strung between the hut and a bamboo pole next to the washing machine.
-The clothesline stretches like bungee cords and recoils, tossing Gilligan to the ground at Ginger's feet.
-Gilligan rises to his knees.
-Gilligan puts his hand on his neck.
-Gilligan stands up.
+The clothesline stretches like a bungee cord and recoils.

 GILLIGAN (cont'd)